Last Update: June 9th, 2018

 The plugin is currently only $47 and available at EasyAzon.com

-This is something that ReviewAzon could do automatically for you, but if you don’t want to spend the money you can simply insert your own buy now button and turn it into an Amazon affiliate link.
+This is something that EasyAzon could do for you, but if you don’t want to spend the money you can simply insert your own buy now button and turn it into an Amazon affiliate link.

 Creating a product comparison grid for all of the products within your niche and allowing people to sort by various features is a great way to get some additional sales.
 I’ve used this tactic on several of my websites and the product comparison page alone can add an additional 5% to 10% income increase for a website.

 If you do it manually you’ll need to use this WordPress plugin called WP Table Reloaded and what I do is include various columns for information about the product and in the final column I use a buy now button that people can click to see more info about the product.

 13. Publish A Recurring Deals Post

 If you want to find a way to be able to mention products that are on sale more frequently on your website one of the easiest ways I’ve done that in the past is to just do a weekly deals post.
 So what I’ll do is publish a post every week with the best deals for my niche and then incorporate all of the previous tactics I’ve discussed above to link to the products on Amazon.com.
 Depending on how often you publish articles you could do it more or less frequently (I’ve seen some websites do these style of articles every day).